MatthewAndreTaylor/xml-to-pydict/README.md

 ## Goals

-Create a consistent parsing strategy between xml and python dictionaries. xmlpydict takes a more laid pack approack to enforcing the syntax of xml.
+Create a consistent parsing strategy between XML and Python dictionaries. xmlpydict takes a more laid-back approach to enforce the syntax of XML.
+However, still ensures fast speeds by using finite automata.

 ## Features

 xmlpydict allows for multiple root elements.
-The root object is treated as the python object.
+The root object is treated as the Python object.

 ### xmlpydict supports the following